Own the ultimate in limited edition fine art photography

 Finally I use the geometry section of the Develop Module to straighten all verticals, and remove any chromatic aberration.

-THREE STEPS TO ENHANCING THE SKIES IN LIGHTROOM
+ENHANCING THE SKIES IN LIGHTROOM

 Remember, getting the JPEG right to begin with can be accomplished using a polarizing filter.
 Select a filter that matches the filter thread diameter of your lens.
 Attach it to the screw threads, turning it right.
 Then rotate it until you see the desired result.
 Remember, shoot with the sun behind you or at a 90 degree angle.